Skip to main content

 One primary economic consequence stems from the duplication of effort.
 Researchers in different organizations might independently pursue similar lines of inquiry, unaware of existing data that could either validate or invalidate their hypotheses.
 This leads to redundant experiments, wasted resources, and prolonged development timelines.

-The financial outlay for preclinical studies and early-phase is substantial; repeating these due to a lack of shared information represents a direct economic loss.
+The financial outlay for preclinical studies and early-phase clinical trials is substantial; repeating these due to a lack of shared information represents a direct economic loss.
 Moreover, the inability to easily cross-reference safety data across trials can lead to missed signals regarding adverse events or, conversely, an overabundance of caution that delays promising compounds.

 Impact on Clinical Trial Efficiency and Regulatory Pathways